cloudposse/atmos/website/docs/core-concepts/stacks/templating.md

           terraform_workspace: plat-ue2-prod
 ```

-## Template Steps and Template Processing Pipelines
+## Template Evaluations and Template Processing Pipelines

-Atmos supports configuring the number of steps/passes for template processing in `atmos.yaml` [CLI config file](/cli/configuration).
+Atmos supports configuring the number of evaluations/passes for template processing in `atmos.yaml` [CLI config file](/cli/configuration).
-It effectively allows you to implicitly define template processing pipelines and workflows.
+It effectively allows you to define template processing pipelines.

 For example: